-Boxelder is a medium sized native deciduous tree, growing 30 to 60 feet high with a short trunk (frequently branched) and a broad open crown when growing unobstructed, but in close quarters it will be irregular and main branches will twist and turn to achieve light.
+Box Elder is a medium sized native deciduous tree, growing 30 to 60 feet high with a short trunk (frequently branched) and a broad open crown when growing unobstructed, but in close quarters it will be irregular and main branches will twist and turn to achieve light.
+The largest known Box Elder in Minnesota is in Hennepin County, measuring 50 feet high, 66 foot crown spread, 163 inches in circumference and scoring 229.5 points.
+The National Champion is in Frederick MD measuring 69 feet high, 83.5 foot crown spread, 222 inches in circumference and scoring 312 points.

-The bark is fairly thin, gray to light-brown with many narrow ridges and fissures that with age are more deeply furrowed and the ridges become interlacing.
+The bark is fairly thin, gray to light-brown with many narrow ridges and fissures that with age are more deeply furrowed with the ridges becoming interlacing.

 Twigs are green, often with purplish tones and when very young, whitish, with white lenticels, mostly hairless, ringed at the leaf nodes from leaf scars that meet at a raised point.
 Terminal buds are light colored with hair, lateral buds are tight to the twig.

-Flowers: The tree is dioecious, that is the male and female flowers are on separate trees.
-Male flowers (staminate) are yellow-green and appear in spring just before the leaves, or with the young leaves, on slender stalks from a common point, near the end of twigs.
+Flowers: Box Elder is dioecious, that is the male and female flowers are on separate trees.
+Male flowers (staminate) are yellow-green and appear in spring just before the leaves, or with the young leaves, on slender stalks in a tight cluster from a common point, near the end of twigs.
 The calyx of the male flower is yellow-green with 5 very short sepals and no petals and 5 protruding stamens that have long anthers that are dark red initially.
 Each flower is on a long stalk.
 The female flowers (pistillate) are more reddish-green with the same 5 sepals and a pistil and a divided style and develop long hairy stalks.
-They hang in drooping racemes.
+They hang in drooping racemes from a common point on the twig.

-Seed: Female flowers mature to a one-seeded samara with a broad curved finely veined wing, 1 to 1-1/2 inches long that is paired with another, green initially and turning brown.
+Seed: Female flowers mature to a one-seeded samara with a broad curved finely veined wing, 1 to 1-1/2 inches long that is paired with another; they are green initially then turning brown.
 The young samaras can vary in color with the local ecotype of the tree.
 The angle of joining of the pair is very acute.
 These mature in the fall and often persist on the tree into winter.
 They are wind dispersed.
 Trees require about 8 to 11 years to produce a quantity of seed.

-Habitat: The tree grows from a vigorous shallow and spreading root system but is somewhat short-lived, but fast growing.
+Habitat: Box Elder grows from a vigorous shallow and spreading root system.
+It is somewhat short-lived, but fast growing.
 In a native environment it is found in moist bottom-lands but can quickly colonize disturbed sites.
-Seedlings need sun for the tree to continue to grow, which can result in twisted shapes on trees that found a light source.
+Seedlings need sun for the tree to continue to grow, which can result in twisted shapes on shaded trees that have found a bright light source.
 Damage to the trunk will result in new sprouts and the tree re-sprouts from cut stumps.
 The nymph of the common boxelder bug feeds on the female flowers and young seeds but does not seem to greatly damage the tree.

 Above: The Box Elder will frequently be found with an irregular shape as it is often found nestled in with other species.
-Note that the samaras are retained even after the leaves have dropped.
+2nd photo - Note that the samaras are retained even after the leaves have dropped.

 Below: A leaf comparison of the common maples.
 Images not to scale.